theKashey/react-scroll-locky/README.md

  - "margin" - for the advanced use.
 Will always preserve the gap, letting only the `fixed` positioned elements fill the while page(preffered mode)

+Default Gap Mode is "margin", it would fit for _almost_ anyone.
+But if you have another margin on your body (please dont), or have `width:100%` on the body - it would not.

+Then, and only then use `gapMode="padding"`, and dont forget to add `box-sizing: border-box;` to include _paddings_, we are going to set, to your width.
+(and don't send paddings on body, then).

  To _fill_ the gap with `absolute` positioned elements - use another exposed component.

 Special component - `ScrollLockyPane` will help maintain the right "right" position.
 Alternatively - use `react-scroll-locky-edge-right` class, to set proper right border for a container.